unboundsecurity/unbound-integration/microsoft-365-dke/README.md

 7. Wait for the deployment to finish and then click *Go to resource*
 8. On the sidebar click on *Configuration* -> *Application setttings* -> *Advanced edit* button -> add the following application settings to the json and then click *Ok* and click *Save* button at top of the page:

-        a.
-EP_HOST_NAME - EP server network name - this should match the server TLS certificate.

         b.
 UKC_PARTITION - The name of the partition whose keys should be used for DKE.

-        c.
-UKC_SERVER_IP - The network IP of the UKC server.

         d.
 UKC_USER_NAME - the user name that will be used to authorize UKC requests with a Basic auth header.